MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 1. Enter a **Name** for the data source and an optional **Description**.

-1. Choose your preferred option for **Connect your storage using**.
+1. Choose one of the following options for **Connect your storage using**.
 For a resource or a subscription-based option for authentication, see [Connect Customer Insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).

    - **Azure resource**: Enter the **Resource Id**.
 If you want to ingest data using an Azure Private link, select **Enable Private link**.
 For more information, see [What is Azure Private Link?](/azure/private-link/private-link-overview).
    - **Azure subscription**: Select the **Subscription** and then the **Resource group** and **Storage account**.
 If you want to ingest data using an Azure Private link, select **Enable Private link**.
 For more information, see [What is Azure Private Link?](/azure/private-link/private-link-overview).
    - **Account key**: Enter the **Account name** and **Account key**.

 1. Choose the name of the **Container** that contains the data and schema (model.json or manifest.json file) to import data from, and select **Next**.